Hudson Soft HuC6270: Uses

-Besides use in consoles, the VDC was used in two arcade games.
 The arcade version of Bloody Wolf ran on a custom version of the PC Engine.
-The arcade hardware is missing the second 16-bit graphic chip known as the video color encoder that is in the PC Engine.
+The arcade hardware is missing the second 16-bit graphic chip, the HuC6260 (鉄観音 - "TETSU") video color encoder, that is in the PC Engine.
 This means the VDC directly accesses palette RAM and builds out the display signals/timing.
 A rare Capcom quiz-type arcade game also ran on a modified version of the SuperGrafx hardware, which used two VDCs.